nachogon1/organization-repositories-checker/README.md

 Installing is necessary for testing and usage.

 ## Testing
 Run `make test`.
+Or run `docker exec -it organization-repositories-checker_web_1 pytest`.

 ## Usage
 To start using the Step API or organizations checker API, look at the API Documentation. <b>
-Prior to start using the organization checker you need to add a `develop.env` file with your Github credentials.
+Prior to starting using the organization checker you need to add a `develop.env` file with your Github credentials (at the root folder of this project ).
 For example:<br>
 ```
 GITHUB_TOKEN="<WRITE_YOUR_TOKEN_HERE>"